 The following questions guide the study

-1.what are students’ performance in the concepts of friction
+1. What are students’ performance in the concepts of friction

-2 What are the difficulties faced by students in experiment involving Friction (Atwood Machine and Sliding Block)
+2 What are the difficulties faced by students in the experiment involving Friction (Atwood Machine and Sliding Block)

-3. what are students’ performance in problem solving on the concepts of friction
+3. What are students’ performance in problem solving on the concepts of friction

-4. How does the creativity levels of students in friction, differ.
+4. How do the creativity levels of students in friction differ?

 Research Hypotheses

-The following null hypotheses were stated and tested at 0.05 significant level
+The following null hypotheses were stated and tested at a 0.05 significance level.

-1. there is no significant difference between students performance in problem solving on friction, given their groups.
+1. There is no significant difference between students' performance in problem solving on friction, given their groups.

-2 The creativity levels of students in the experimental group and those of the control group is not significant on the concepts of friction
+2 The creativity levels of students in the experimental group and those of the control group are not significant in the concept of friction

 Problem of the study

-Mathematical demands for science students are imperative for high level of cognition of physical concepts required for creativity and knowledge in Physics.
-The chief examiners report on physics 2 essay (2022) stated that candidates weaknesses include poor problem-solving skills involving mathematics such as inability to obtain gradient, lack of knowledge sufficiently on trigonometry and vector relations.
-Teachers should therefore teach quantitative aspects of physics in order to reduce the errors students make and advance their math knowledge requisite.
-Students with high math understanding do severally make attempt to relate physical phenomena with ease which is a necessity to creativity and invention.
-In order to achieve mathematics requisite knowledge, teachers should expose students to high problem solving engagement as related to the concepts of friction in mechanics .
-The experiences gleaned from student’s classroom behavior is Lukewarm in the demand for math related open questions.
-Students interest can be improved using experimentation and problem-solving skills in numerical problems in Physics.
+Mathematical demands for science students are imperative for achieving a high level of cognition of physical concepts, which is required for creativity and knowledge in Physics.
+The chief examiner's report on Physics two essay (2022) stated that candidates' weaknesses include poor problem-solving skills in mathematics, such as an inability to obtain a gradient, and insufficient knowledge of trigonometry and vector relations.
+Teachers should therefore teach quantitative aspects of physics to reduce the errors students make and advance their requisite math knowledge.
+Students with a strong understanding of math often attempt to relate physical phenomena with ease, which is essential for creativity and invention.
+To achieve the requisite knowledge in mathematics, teachers should expose students to problem-solving activities related to the concepts of friction in mechanics.
+The experiences gleaned from students' classroom behavior are lukewarm in their demand for math-related open questions.
+Students' interest can be improved by using experimentation and problem-solving skills in numerical Physics problems.

 Population of the study

-162 physics students in sss2 in two secondary schools in Obio Akpor local government area form the population of the study .
-The schools are positively comparable in terms of quality of teachers and have exposed students for external examination on mathematics and physics such as WASSCE and NECO, in Nigeria.
+One hundred sixty-two physics students in SSS2 in two secondary schools in Obio Akpor local government area form the population of the study .
+The schools are positively comparable in terms of teacher quality and have prepared students for external examinations in mathematics and physics, such as WASSCE and NECO, in Nigeria.

 Sample and sampling techniques

-A sample of 25 students were purposively selected based on their performances on the pretest Elementary Mathematics Physics Test This means that the experimental group designed for probing students’ creativity and problem-solving process involved only 25 candidates based on this criterion.
+A sample of 25 students was purposively selected based on their performances on the pretest Elementary Mathematics Physics Test.
+This means that the experimental group, designed to probe students’ creativity and problem-solving processes, involved only 25 candidates based on this criterion.

-Reliability and validation of instrument
+Reliability and validation of the instrument

-The EMPT, PSAF and PCMKF instruments were validated by experts in Physics, University of Port Harcourt, NIGERIA while the reliability coefficients of 0.82,0.72,and 0.84 respectively were obtained using test-retest method.
-These values were consistent and acceptable for the study, twenty students in the population was used.
-The data was analyzed using Pearson Product Moment Correlation Coefficient formula , to determine the value for r.
+The EMPT, PSAF, and PCMKF instruments were validated by experts in Physics, University of Port Harcourt, NIGERIA, while the reliability coefficients of 0.82, 0.72, and 0.84, respectively, were obtained using the test-retest method.
+These values were consistent and acceptable, with twenty students in the study population.
+The data was analyzed using the Pearson Product-Moment Correlation Coefficient formula to determine the value for r.

 Methodology